-- (a) Headings are for convenience only and do not affect interpretation. - (b) Mentioning anything after includes, including, for example, or similar expressions, does not limit what else might be included. - (c) The following rules apply unless the context requires otherwise. - (i) The singular includes the plural, and the converse also applies. - (ii) A gender includes all genders. - (iii) If a word or phrase is defined, its other grammatical forms have a corresponding meaning. - (iv) A reference to a person includes a corporation, trust, partnership, unincorporated body or other entity, whether or not it comprises a separate legal entity. - (v) A reference to a clause or Schedule is a reference to a clause of, or Schedule to, this access policy. - (vi) A reference to writing includes any method of representing or reproducing words, figures, drawings or symbols in a visible and tangible form. - (vii) A reference to legislation or to a provision of legislation includes a modification or re-enactment of it, a legislative provision substituted for it and a regulation or statutory instrument issued under it. - (viii) A reference to conduct includes an omission, statement or undertaking, whether or not in writing. - (ix) A reference to time is to Darwin time. - (d) Where the day on or by which something must be done is not a Business Day, that thing must be done on or by the following Business Day.
+- (a) Headings are for convenience only and do not affect interpretation. - (b) Mentioning anything after includes, including, for example, or similar expressions, does not limit what else might be included. - (c) The following rules apply unless the context requires otherwise: - (i) the singular includes the plural, and the converse also applies. - (ii) a gender includes all genders; - (iii) if a word or phrase is defined, its other grammatical forms have a corresponding meaning; - (iv) a reference to a person includes a corporation, trust, partnership, unincorporated body or other entity, whether or not it comprises a separate legal entity; - (v) a reference to a clause or Schedule is a reference to a clause of, or Schedule to, this access policy; - (vi) a reference to writing includes any method of representing or reproducing words, figures, drawings or symbols in a visible and tangible form; - (vii) a reference to legislation or to a provision of legislation includes a modification or re-enactment of it, a legislative provision substituted for it and a regulation or statutory instrument issued under it; - (viii) a reference to conduct includes an omission, statement or undertaking, whether or not in writing; and - (ix) a reference to time is to Darwin time.